DikshaGohite/wordpress-website-with-amazon-rds/README.md

 That’s it.
 You have a live, publicly accessible WordPress installation using a fully managed MySQL database on Amazon RDS</br>

 Important:
-Remember to terminate all your resources ath the end to avoid exhausting the aws free tier limit
+Remember to terminate all your resources at the end to avoid exhausting the aws free tier limit